mariahcoleno/ImageAnnotationToolV2/sarcasm_annotation/README.md

 ### Setup and Usage
 #### Option 1: From GitHub (Clone)
+- **Note**:
+  - Start in your preferred directory (e.g., cd ~/Desktop/ or cd ~/Documents/) to control where the repo clones.
+  - If you skip this step, it clones to your current directory.
 1. Clone the repo: `git clone https://github.com/mariahcoleno/ImageAnnotationToolV2.git`
 2. Navigate to sarcasm_annotation directory: `cd ImageAnnotationToolV2/sarcasm_annotation/`
 3. Create virtual env: `python3 -m venv venv`